mohithbuilds/portfolio/apps/portfolio/src/projects/mohiths-portfolio-and-perspective.md

 ---
 title: "Mohith's Portfolio & Perspective"
 slug: 'mohiths-portfolio-and-perspective'
-description: "A personal portfolio and blog website built with Hugo and hosted on Netlify, featuring a responsive design and an integrated blog to share insights on technology."
+description: 'A personal portfolio and blog website built with Hugo and hosted on Netlify, featuring a responsive design and an integrated blog to share insights on technology.'
 href: 'https://mohithn.netlify.app/blogs/'
 linkTitle: 'Demo'
 gitHubLink: 'https://github.com/mohithbuilds/portfolio-old.git'